4. An illustrative application

 <?php

-class tax_calculation{
+class impots_calcul{

 // tax calculation class

-// constructor
+// manufacturer

 // $perso: dictionary with the following keys

-// children: number of children
+// children : number of children

 // salary: annual salary